How to Support Our Work

 An affiliate link is a link that does two things:

-- Takes you a site (e.g. Amazon) where you can buy a piece of gear we recommend
+- Takes you a site (e.g. Amazon) where you can buy the product we recommend

 - Lets the site know that you came from 99Boulders